 Infants don’t need a lot of stimulation to be enticed to move around.
 Remember, this world is completely unknown to them, so everything is new and exciting.
 The best gift you can give your baby is the time, space and freedom to move their bodies freely when they are awake.
 Giving them time to learn about their body and how to move it is the easiest way to provide support in strengthening their little muscles.
 This, in turn, will help them to be able to hold their heads up without support.

 Each and every one of us is born with an innate temperament.
 It is the collection of characteristics – emotional intensity, sensory reactivity, activity level, adaptability, persistence – that makes each of us unique.
 Understanding your child’s temperament is important for optimal growth and development, and will impact the speed at which they reach milestones like holding their heads up.
-For example, if your baby is naturally easy-going, he might get less frustrated during tummy time.
-A more intense child may quickly scream when placed on her tummy.
+For example, if your baby is naturally easy-going, they might get less frustrated during tummy time.
+A more intense child may quickly scream when placed on their tummy.
 Children are individuals and figuring out your child’s temperament over time will allow you to best support them in achieving milestones.

 Now that we’ve answered your question about at what age babies hold their heads up with and without support, download Kinedu and get all the tools you need to support your baby reaching their milestones!